Discover Vietnam: A Journey of Culture, Cuisine and Connection for Women

 About this trip

-The word Vietnam, for many, conjures visions of rice paddies, helicopters, war, beaches, and GIs.
-But those who haven’t visited this enigmatic, beautiful country are in for a surprise.
-Nowhere will you feel more welcome, feel more like your preconceptions shaped by old movies and the war-era press are wrong.
+For so many in the U.S. and Canada, Vietnam brings to mind black and white images of rice paddies, helicopters, the war, beaches, and soldiers.
+But those who haven’t visited this enchanting, beautiful country are in for a surprise.
+Nowhere will you feel more welcome, like your preconceptions shaped by old movies and the war-era press need an update.
+Today Vietnam is a modern, technologically advanced country that has managed to preserve its history and culture, with some areas recognized as UNESCO world heritage sites.

 NextTribe members receive a $100 discount on the trip.
 Find out more here.

 Here we’ll find breathtaking landscapes–some of which have been named among the most beautiful in the world–including terraced rice fields, lush valleys and rugged mountain peaks.
-We’ll also find local ethnic minority groups, such as the Hmong, Dao and Tay people.
+We’ll also find local ethnic minority groups, such as the Hmong, Red Tzao and Tay people.

 - Tee Allman